[Originally published: January 29, 2020. Updated: November 24, 2020.]

 Because knowledge about the new virus is evolving rapidly, you can expect information and recommendations to change frequently.
 Threats like COVID-19 can lead to the circulation of misinformation, so it’s important to trust information only from reputable health organizations and sources such as the CDC and the WHO.
 “The public health infrastructure in the U.S. is a critical resource for leading the federal, state, and local response,” Dr. Martinello says.

 Yale Medicine doctors are advising anyone who has concerns about COVID-19 exposure or symptoms to call their primary care doctor for instructions.
-Doctors at Yale Medicine and Yale New Haven Health (YNHH) also encourage all patients to sign up for MyChart, a secure online portal that allows patients to manage and receive information about their health, and enables telehealth visits (by phone or video), which is how Yale Medicine specialists currently are delivering most care not related to COVID-19.
+Doctors at Yale Medicine and Yale New Haven Health (YNHH) also encourage all patients to sign up for MyChart, a secure online portal that allows patients to manage and receive information about their health, and enables telehealth visits (by phone or video).
 If you are looking for a testing site, YNHH can help you find one that meets your needs and schedule.